jadedragon942/ddao/examples/dbadmin/README.md

 # Database Administration Tool

 A simple web-based database administration tool that supports all DDAO storage adapters.
-This tool provides a user-friendly interface for managing database schemas and performing ALTER TABLE operations.
+This tool provides a user-friendly interface for connecting to databases, managing database schemas, and performing ALTER TABLE operations.

 ## Features